influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/group_by_node.md

     parent: nodes
 ---

-The `groubBy` node will group the incoming data.
+The `groupBy` node will group the incoming data.
 Each group is then processed independently for the rest of the pipeline.
 Only tags that are dimensions in the grouping will be preserved.
 All other tags are dropped.